Wertheim/hello-world/README.md

 Misc.
 This is where I commit misc. code snippets/excercises that I practice on.

-I am currently teaching a class on Python and JavaScript There are 3 examples of code in this repository:
+I am currently teaching a class on Python and JavaScript.
+There are 3 examples of code in this repository:

 Interest(bisection).py--